ubports/system-image/cli-manpage.rst

     enabled.
 With two ``-v`` (or ``-vv``), logging both to the console and to the log file are output at ``DEBUG`` level.

--C FILE, --config FILE
+-C DIR, --config DIR
-    Use the given configuration file, otherwise use the default.
-The program will optionally also read a ``channel.ini`` file in the same directory as ``FILE``.
+    Use the given configuration directory, otherwise use the system default.
+    The program will read all the files in this directory that begin with a number, followed by an underscore, and ending in ``.ini`` (e.g. ``03_myconfig.ini``).
+The files are read in sorted numerical order from lowest prefix number to highest, with later configuration files able to override any variable in any section.

 --factory-reset
     Wipes the data partition and issues a reboot into recovery.
 This